blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/containerscanning.md

 ## Invocation
  * To invoke a container scan, which executes in "Intelligent" mode by default, the following must be provided at a minimum:
+    * --detect.container.scan.file.path=<Path to local or URL for remote container>

+* To invoke a stateless container scan the following must be provided at a minimum:
     * --detect.container.scan.file.path=<Path to local or URL for remote container> --detect.blackduck.scan.mode=STATELESS

 ## Results